-3 Best Shoulder Rests: A Violin Teacher's Guide
+3 Best Shoulder Rests for Beginner Violinists: A Violin Teacher's Guide

-/If you are just starting to play the violin, you might be overwhelmed by the many options for shoulder rests.
-Since every person’s body type is different, finding the perfect shoulder rest might involve some trial and error.
-What works for one person may not work for someone else, but I’ve found that there are some shoulder rests that work with most body types.
-Here are the best shoulder rests I recommend for beginner violinists.
+If you are just starting to play the violin, you might be overwhelmed by the many options for shoulder rests.
+There are hundreds of versions out there, all promising to deliver stability and comfort.
+But which violin shoulder rest is the best for you?
+Since every person’s body type is different, finding the perfect violin shoulder rest might involve some trial and error.

 (Make sure you purchase the size of shoulder rest that matches your violin).

-This is the shoulder rest that I use and it seems to suit most students as well.
+This violin shoulder rest is a great place to start and seems to suit most students well.
 The curve of the cushion hugs your shoulder very nicely making for a comfortable fit.
 My only complaint is that the feet do not screw out very much so if you have a long neck, this shoulder rest may not give you the support you need.
 Since the feet are firmly attached to the shoulder rest, it doesn’t allow you to tilt the rest.
 It’s not a big deal, but the rigidity makes it a little less customizable.
-Other than those few setbacks, I love this shoulder rest.
+The lack of customizable options can also make this shoulder rest a great option for beginners, because it’s less variables for you to deal with!

 You can also buy a collapsible version so the feet fold down to better fit in your violin case.
 As far as shoulder rests go, it’s pretty cheap so it’s worth a try.